Living with Autism | Parenting, Advocacy & Daily Support

 • Strong scents

 These sensory sensitivities can lead to discomfort and can affect daily functioning.
-For detailed insights into sensory overload, you can explore our section on managing sensory overload.
+For detailed insights into sensory overload, you can explore our section on managing sensory overload above.

 Hyporeactivity Experiences